No Bootable Medium Found in VirtualBox: The Best Solution is Here!

 After that, you can check the boot order as explained above and, if everything is correct, hit OK to save settings and start the VM.
 Now the No bootable medium found in VirtualBox error should not occur.

 As you can see, the VirtualBox No bootable medium found error is self-explanatory.
 This error usually occurs if a bootable disk is not defined or data cannot be read from a bootable disk.
-Today’s blog post has covered most of the reasons why you may be faced with the No bootable medium found in VirtualBox error, and useful tips to help you resolve this issue.
+This blog post has covered most of the reasons why you may be faced with the No bootable medium found in VirtualBox error, and useful tips to help you resolve this issue.
 The methods of fixing such a boot error are not complex.
-Be attentive, follow the provided recommendations and, hopefully, you will not get this VirtualBox fatal error in the future.
-Read more from our other blog posts of the VirtualBox series - How to Use VirtualBox and How to Update VirtualBox.